 Long Short-Term Memory (LSTM) is a variant of Recurrent Neural Network (RNN), first proposed by [46].
 It can get rid of the vanishing gradient problem in RNN by implementing four gates and enable long-range learning.
 The four gates are the forget gate, input gate, state gate (or a neuron with a self-recurrent connection) and output gate in each node.

-[27] utilizes the LSTM HAR model on triaxial accelerometers data from the WISDM dataset and achieves 92.1% accuracy in classification.
-In short, LSTM can use past information to predict the outcome of a HAR model.
-LSTM allows the network to learn when to “forget” previous hidden states and when to update hidden states given new information.
-However, some information may not be captured as human motion is continuous [28].
+Long Short-Term Memory (LSTM), a variant of Recurrent Neural Network (RNN), has been proposed on triaxial accelerometers data for smartphone-based human activity prediction [27].
+LSTM adopts past information to predict the outcome of a HAR model.
+It allows the network to learn when to “forget” previous hidden states and when to update hidden states given new information.
+However, some information may not be captured since human motion is continuous [28].

+Since LSTM only takes in past information, Bi-directional Long Short-Term Memory, coined as BLSTM, is proposed to tackle both past information and future information.
+In other words, BLSTM is stacked into layers both horizontally and vertically.
+In the model, a single LSTM node can take in information from the horizontal layer for both past and future information, as well as from a vertical layer which is the lower hidden layer.
+[28] and [Deep Recurrent Neural Networks for Human Activity Recognition, Abdulmajid, 2017] utilizes BLSTM on HAR using the inertial sensor in the smartphone.
+Experimental results demonstrate that the models outperform other existing approaches.

+, achieving an accuracy of 93.79%.
+The result is comparable to the study conducted by [25] who used a deep learning convolutional neural network (CNN) on raw data and achieve an accuracy of 94.79%.
+Similar work has also been done by [45] who proposed a Bidir-LSTM network that takes in accelerometer and gyroscope data from a smartphone.
+They achieve and accuracy of 92.67%.

 Bi-directional Long Short-Term Memory (Bidir-LSTM) is a variant of LSTM.
 However, different from LSTM who only takes in past information, Bidir-LSTM uses both past information and future information.
 In other words, Bidir-LSTM is stacked into layers both horizontally and vertically.
 A single LSTM node can take in information from the horizontal layer for both past and future information and also from a vertical layer which is the lower hidden layer.
 [28] utilizes Bidir-LSTM on HAR using the inertial sensor in the smartphone, achieving an accuracy of 93.79%.
 The result is comparable to the study conducted by [25] who used a deep learning convolutional neural network (CNN) on raw data and achieve an accuracy of 94.79%.
 Similar work has also been done by [45] who proposed a Bidir-LSTM network that takes in accelerometer and gyroscope data from a smartphone.
 They achieve and accuracy of 92.67%.

 A fusion of CNN and LSTM has been proposed by [47] called Long-term Recurrent Convolutional network (LRCN) model.
 It can operate well in activity recognition, image captioning and video description.
 Its work shows that CNN which allow arbiratry-sized input to be map into fixed-sized vector representation can work well with the subsequent LSTM which takes in the outputs of CNN to be passed into a recurrent sequence learning module to be predicted.